Automakers fund European electric car charging sites to boost demand

 Figures on the total investment were not released.

-A memorandum of understanding for the JV was reached late last week.
+A memorandum of understanding for the JV was reached late last week, a Ford spokeswoman said.

-German Economics Minister Sigmar Gabriel, a potential challenger to Angela Merkel in 2017, has called for Germany to become a leader in electric vehicle technology.

-Electric vehicle infrastructure will also get a boost from Volkswagen's diesel emissions settlement, which calls for investment in EVs, and Daimler recently announced investing 10 billion euros ($11 billion) in EVs.

-Scarce charging points, as well as higher prices for electric cars compared with combustion models, have stifled mass-market demand despite sales incentives that often include government assistance.
+Scarce charging points, as well as higher prices for electric cars compared with combustion models, stifle mass-market demand despite sales incentives that often include government assistance.

 "The availability of high-power stations allows long-distance electric mobility for the first time and will convince more and more customers to opt for an electric vehicle," Daimler Chief Executive Dieter Zetsche said.